Lightbox Plus Colorbox permits users to view larger versions of images, simple slide shows, videos and content all in an overlay.

 Yes it probably does, the problems may be the same as above or there may be a conflict with another plugin or a style conflict.
 It has been tested in Chrome, IE 7+, Firefox 2+, Chrome, Safari 3+, Opera 8+ since development began.

 No it doesn't.
-PHP 4 reached end of life on August 8th 2008 (almost years ago.)
+PHP 4 reached end of life on August 8th 2008 (about 6 years ago.)
 WordPress no longer supports PHP 4 and all plugin developers are encourage to follow.
 The best solution at this time is to ask your host provider to upgrade to PHP 5.